chapel-lang/chapel/doc/rst/usingchapel/tasks.rst

   with an assumption that some minimum number of tasks are executing concurrently, setting ``CHPL_RT_NUM_THREADS_PER_LOCALE`` lower than this can result in deadlock if there are not enough threads to implement all of the required tasks.
-The ``-b/--blockreport`` flag can help debug programs like this that appear to be deadlocked.

 CHPL_TASKS == qthreads
 ----------------------